BPO sector heating up

-Country manager of Sutherland Global Services Limited (SGS), Odetta Rockhead-Kerr, says that the company wants to triple its workforce over the next three years — but which is facing a significant shortage of leadership — guaranteeing employment to those who successfully complete a new associate degree in business process outsourcing being offered by the Portmore Community College (PCC).
+Country manager of Sutherland Global Services Limited (SGS), Odetta Rockhead-Kerr, says that the company wants to triple its workforce over the next three years, guaranteeing employment to those who successfully complete a new associate degree in business process outsourcing being offered by the Portmore Community College (PCC).

 Speaking on the margins of the ground-breaking ceremony of the New Portmore Informatics Park yesterday, Rockhead-Kerr said that SGS is partnering with PCC and the Ministry of Economic Growth and Job Creation to ensure that middle and senior managers for the growing sector become available.